AdaptGrad: Adaptive Sampling to Reduce Noise: Related Work

 \textbf{Improving backpropagation to reduce noise.} Deconvolution \cite{zeiler2014visualizing} and Guided Backpropagation \cite{springenberg2015striving} directly modify the gradient computation algorithm of the ReLU function.
-Integrate Gradient (IG) \cite{sundararajan2017axiomatic} was proposed to replace the original gradient for interpretation, and proved to have axiomatic completeness.
-Some other methods such as Feature Inversion \cite{du2018towards}, Layerwise Relevance Propagation \cite{bach2015pixel}, DeepLift \cite{shrikumar2017learning}, Occlusion \cite{ancona2017towards}, Deep Taylor \cite{montavon2017explaining} employ some additional features to approximate or improve the gradient for precise visualization.
+Integrate Gradient (IG) \cite{sundararajan2017axiomatic,kapishnikov2019xrai,kapishnikov2021guided,yang2023idgi,zahermanifold} was proposed to replace the original gradient for interpretation and was shown to have axiomatic completeness.
+Some other methods such as Feature Inversion \cite{du2018towards}, Layerwise Relevance Propagation \cite{bach2015pixel}, DeepLift \cite{shrikumar2017learning}, Occlusion \cite{ancona2017towards}, DeepTaylor \cite{montavon2017explaining} employ some additional features to approximate or improve the gradient for precise visualization.